CloutContracts/tokenlists/README.md

 [etc.cloutcontracts.eth](https://etc.cloutcontracts.eth) \
 [bnb.cloutcontracts.eth](https://bnb.cloutcontracts.eth)

-**Please keep in mind these are technological utilities, none of the code work here is meant to be thought of as financial advice or investment opportunities.**
+**Please keep in mind these are technological utilities, none of the code work here is meant to be thought of as assets, financial advice or investment opportunities.**